dacobri/textutils-11/README.md

 Written by Francesco Polimeni
 Counts the number of vowels (a, e, i, o, u) in the text, case-insensitive.

+to_lowercase(text)
+Written by Francesco Polimeni
+Converts all characters in the text to lowercase, ensuring uniform casing for text analysis.

+remove_spaces(text)
+Written by Francesco Colpimeni
+Removes all spaces from the text, returning a continuous string with no whitespace characters.

+add_exclamation(text)
+Written by Francesco Colpimeni
+Appends an exclamation mark to the end of the text, adding emphasis or excitement to the output.

 # Testing Overview
 Unit tests (in tests/unit/test_core.py) verify each function individually.